iychoi/iRODS-FUSE-Mod-v3.3.1/README.md

 --------------------------

 - "--preload" : use preload
+- "--preload-clear-cache" : clear preload caches
 - "--preload-cache-dir" : specify preload cache directory, if not specified, "/tmp/fusePreloadCache/" will be used
 - "--preload-cache-max" : specify preload cache max limit (in bytes)
 - "--preload-file-min" : specify minimum file size that will be preloaded (in bytes)

+- "--lazyupload" : use lazy-upload
+- "--lazyupload-buffer-dir" : specify lazy-upload buffer directory, if not specified, "/tmp/fuseLazyUploadBuffer/" will be used

-If you just want to use the preloading without configuring other parameters, you will need to give "--preload" option.
+If you just want to use the preloading without configuring other parameters that relate to the preloading feature, you will need to give "--preload" option.
 If you use any other options that relate to the preloading, you don't need to give "--preload".
 Those options will also set "--preload" option by default.

+If you just want to use the lazy-uploading without configuring other parameters that relate to the lazy-uploading feature, you will need to give "--lazyupload" option.
+If you use any other options that relate to the lazy-uploading, you don't need to give "--lazyupload".
+Those options will also set "--lazyupload" option by default.

 Performance Metrics
 -------------------

 Tested with iPlant Atmosphere virtual instance and iPlant DataStore(iRODS).

+File Read Performance

 File Size | iRODS-FUSE (Unmodified) | iRODS-FUSE-Mod
 --- | --- | ---